ENCCS/julia-for-hpda/content/regression.rst

 .. figure:: img/linear_synth_2.png
    :align: center

    Image of linear model prediction.
-Example shown is intercept 2.9 and slope 5.1 (result depends on random added noise).
+The example shown has intercept 2.9 and slope 5.1 (the result depends on random added noise).

 Loading data